Text matching with regular expressions

 This expression matches “Dog,” “dog,” “log,” “gog” and “mog.”

-But to get back on track, let’s say the match must be completely case insensitive.
-We don’t care which letters are capitalized.
-In this case, use this variation:
+But to get back on track, let's say the match must be completely case insensitive.
+We don't care which, if any, letters are capitalized.
+In this case, use:

 var myRegExp = /dog/i;

-The “i” following the end of the expression is called an attribute.
-There are only a few of these attributes and they are generally for more advanced features.
-But this one is easy and makes the match case insensitive.
+The "i" following the end of the expression is called an attribute.
+There are only a few attributes and they are generally for more advanced features.
+But this one is easy, it makes the match case insensitive.
 Try it with this text:

 var myText = " My pooch smells worse than your DOG!";

-For the final example, we’ll change the expression to match multiple characters.
+For the next example, we'll change the expression to match multiple characters.

 var myRegExp = /do+g/;